wolves/thesis-phoenix/README.md

 ##### 2. Run `mix thesis.install`

-This install script will add Thesis to your `config.exs` and `web.ex`, as well as generate migrations and an authorization module in your `lib/thesis_auth.ex`.
+This install script will add Thesis to your `config/config.exs` and `lib/yourapp_web.ex`, as well as generate migrations and an authorization module in your `lib/thesis_auth.ex`.

 ##### 3. Add the Thesis editor to your layout